Step 1

 If you think you might want to stand for the Douzaine yourself at some point in the future, why not dip your toe in the water now?
 Call your Constables Office or Douzaine Room and ask if there are any projects that need volunteers.

-Let Women in Public Life know!
+And let Women in Public Life know!
 We're keen to support women who are thinking of standing for all forms of public office.

 If you think you might want to stand for the Douzaine yourself at some point in the future, why not dip your toe in the water now?
 Call your Constables Office or Douzaine Room and ask if there are any projects that need volunteers.

-Let Women in Public Life know!
+And let Women in Public Life know!
 We're keen to support women who are thinking of standing for all forms of public office.

 Step 7